Wingky1208/Menu-App/teamFolder/menu_list.md

 DRINKS

-Kale and pineapple smoothies
+kale and pineapple smoothie

-Spinach and blueberries smoothies
+spinach and blueberries smoothie

-Peach and cauliflower smoothies
+peach and cauliflower smoothie

-Strawberries and beets smoothies
+strawberries and beets smoothie

 Coke